It’ll soon be 5 years since I quit my final job and went full-time as a blogger.

 Recently, working online has become fashionable.

-Almost everyone’s working from home, or wants to.
+Almost everyone’s working from home these days, or wants to.

 Global virus lockdowns will do that, I guess.